Agriculture in Austria

-The share of agriculture in Austria in the Austrian economy declined steadily after World War II, agriculture continues to represent an important element of the economy because of its social and political significance.
+The share of agriculture in Austria in the Austrian economy declined steadily after World War II; however, agriculture continues to represent an important element of the economy because of its social and political significance.
 The Chamber of Agriculture remains on an equal level with the chambers of commerce and labor, although its members produce only a fraction of the GDP that industrial and commercial workers produce.